 PPRG is dedicated to understanding and promoting optimal child health and function through practice-based research in the primary care setting.
 Our network-based approach values excellence and innovation.
 Through our network of over 380 medical providers in the Chicago metropolitan area, PPRG determines best practices, delivers ongoing clinical education and evaluates outcomes relevant to our racially, ethnically and socioeconomically diverse populations.

-PPRG operates within the Mary Ann & J. Milburn Smith Child Health Research, Outreach, and Advocacy (SCHROA) Center of the Manne Research Institute.
+PPRG operates within the Mary Ann & J. Milburn Smith Child Health Outcomes, Research and Evaluation Center of the Manne Research Institute.
 In addition to our pediatric practice partners, PPRG also partners with the Northwestern University Clinical and Translational Sciences Institute (NUCATS) through the Center for Community Health at Northwestern University Feinberg School of Medicine, which fosters linkages between community clinicians through its Practice Based Research Program (PBRP).

 We frequently have new studies and grant opportunities to foster research partnerships between community and academic clinicians and research faculty members.

 The aim of a pilot project is to develop research ideas and partnerships.